 3. Get Support

 Change is so much easier when we feel like people are on our side.
 Explain your “why” to your loved ones.
 Share my book with them, so they understand how the protocol works.
 Ask for their support.
 Not everyone understands at first, but even one person in your corner can make a big difference.
 And if no one in your inner circle is supportive yet, it might take seeing you improve before they realize diet and lifestyle changes really can make a difference.
 In the meantime, there’s an amazing AIP community worldwide.
 Autoimmune Wellness maintains a list of meetup groups around the world.
 Facebook has some wonderful peer-to-peer support groups.
-If you’d like some professional guidance, there are AIP classes available as well as 1:1 health coaches.
+If you’d like some professional guidance, there is AIP group coaching available as well as 1:1 health coaches.
 And be sure to follow me on Instagram and Facebook.
 We have wonderful conversations on those pages, and it feels like a community of friends.
 We lift each other up and lend each other strength.

 4. Hide Tempting Foods